10 Mortgage Terms You Should Know Before Applying for One

 Total Debt Ratio

-Another important mortgage term is total debt ratio.
+Another important mortgage term is total debt ratio which is also used in determining how much house you can afford.
 This ratio is the calculation of debt and housing payments divided by gross monthly income and is used, like loan to value (LTV), by lenders to help determine risk.

 The total debt ratio can also determine the type of loan you can get, as each loan type has specific rules on how high the debt ratio can be.